theaayushgautam/Netflix-EDA/README.md

 # Netflix-EDA 🎬🎥
 The exploratory data analysis (EDA) on the Netflix dataset presents a structured approach to understanding and analyzing the provided data.
-Here's a general summary of the steps involved:

 1. Importing the Dataset: The analysis begins with importing the Netflix dataset using a suitable library like pandas.